axonn-ai/distrib-dl-tutorial/README.md

 ## Setup

-To request an account on Zaratan, please fill [this form](https://docs.google.com/forms/d/e/1FAIpQLSeHoELzzWfOlo3YnCDxLyfY581hWuSidjWgzIvUq2gGFOinWw/viewform?usp=sf_link).
+To request an account on Zaratan, please join slack at the link above, and fill [this Google form](https://forms.gle/bowh2GWQaG34EZyq6).

 We have pre-built the dependencies required for this tutorial on Zaratan.
 This will be activated automatically when you run the bash scripts.

-The training dataset i.e. [MNIST](http://yann.lecun.com/exdb/mnist/) has also been downloaded in `/scratch/zt1/project/isc2023/shared/MNIST`.
+The training dataset i.e. [MNIST](http://yann.lecun.com/exdb/mnist/) has also been downloaded in `/scratch/zt1/project/isc/shared/data/MNIST`.

 ## Basics of Model Training